aunghein-dev/frontend_stocksManagement/README.md

 ## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing.
+Follow these instructions to get a copy of the project up and running on local machine for development and testing.

 ### Prerequisites